-Towards the end of the evening Right of Place Second Chance's now legendary Sing song bursted out.
+Towards the end of the evening Right of Place Second Chance's now legendary Sing song busted out.

 Our Chairperson brought his guitar to play a bit of backing track and in a weird twist, Jack from Kilkenny decided to sing the Rose of Mooncoin and I'm sure he dedicated it to Micheál Walsh our Outreach Officer based in the Waterford Region.

-(Although i'm sure this had something to do with the gentle coversation about the Border Extension of Waterford City - but let's not go there again.)
+(Although I'm sure this had something to do with the gentle conversation about the Border Extension of Waterford City - but let's not go there again.)

-It was celebrated differently in each region and for those who could not come due to health reasons, we were delighted to bring them a bit of chear this Christmas period too.
+It was celebrated differently in each region and for those who could not come due to health reasons, we were delighted to bring them a bit of cheer this Christmas period too.

 All in all, it was a day that truly is getting better and better and better every year.
 Here's to many more and a Very happy New Year to all of those that contact us seeking our support and offering us encouragement and to all Survivors and their families may 2017 be a prosperous and happy one!!